iterative/dvc.org/content/docs/command-reference/pull.md

   entire existing commit history of the project.

-- `-d`, `--with-deps` - determines files to download by tracking dependencies to the target `.dvc` files (stages).
-If no `targets` are provided, this option is ignored.
+- `-d`, `--with-deps` - determines files to download by tracking dependencies to the `targets`.
+If none are provided, this option is ignored.
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not pull files referenced in later stages than the `targets`.

-- `-R`, `--recursive` - determines the files to pull by searching each target directory and its subdirectories for `.dvc` files to inspect.
+- `-R`, `--recursive` - determines the files to pull by searching each target directory and its subdirectories for `dvc.yaml` and `.dvc` files to inspect.
   If there are no directories among the `targets`, this option is ignored.

-- `-f`, `--force` - does not prompt when removing workspace files, which occurs when these file no longer match the current `.dvc` file references.
+- `-f`, `--force` - does not prompt when removing workspace files, which occurs when these file no longer match the current stages or `.dvc` files.
 This option surfaces behavior from the `dvc fetch` and `dvc checkout` commands because `dvc pull` in effect performs those 2 functions in a single command.